YGVilela/Dynamical-Billiards/README.md

 - [Install python](https://www.python.org/downloads/) (tested on version 3.9.12)

-- Install the necessary python libraries
+- Install the necessary python libraries (listed on _requirements.txt_)

-      pip install -r requirements.txt

 ## Usage (Alpha version)

-- On windows
+Execute the script _billiards.py_ or _billiards-gui.py_.
+For the former it's **necessary** to inform the [parameter file](#creating-the-parameters-file) and for the latter it's **possible** to inform the folder where the billiards data will be saved/loaded from (defaults to "data").

-      py billiards.py PARAMETERS_FILE.json
+      py billiards.py MY_PARAMETERS.json

+      py billiards-gui.py MY_DATA_FOLDER

 ### Creating the parameters file

-In order to simulate the dynamics the user must inform the path to a 'json' file containing _at least_ the following fields:
+In order to simulate the dynamics without the GUI, the user must inform the path to a '_json_' file containing the following fields:

 - **paths**: An array of dictionaries representing the curves that form the boundary of the billiard table.
 Each dictionary must contain:
   - **x**: A parametrization for the _x_ coordinate of the curve in the variable _t_.
 This expression will be interpreted using the [SymPy](https://www.sympy.org/pt/index.html) library.